-- What their role and responsibilities are in relation to quality assurance; - Why they should be doing it; - How they should be doing it; - When they should be doing it; - What standards they should be achieving; and; - Who is responsible for different parts of the quality assurance system.
+- What their role and responsibilities are in relation to quality assurance; - Why they should be doing it - How they should be doing it - When they should be doing it - What standards they should be achieving; and - Who is responsible for different parts of the quality assurance system.

-An internal quality assurance strategy should be developed to ensure that quality assurance is maintained not only in the standards of assessment but also the administration procedures and systems in place within the centre.
+An internal quality assurance strategy and sampling plan must be developed to ensure that quality assurance is maintained not only in the standards of assessment but also the administration procedures and systems in place within the centre.
 The monitoring of all aspects of the assessment process through the strategy will allow the centre to be pro-active and progressive in continually improving standards.

-Monitoring of assessment provides a quality assurance process which allows the IQA to ensure that assessment strategies are being utilised in accordance with Safety Training Awards requirements.
-This monitoring will vary between assessor's dependant on experience.
-The amount of contact will be determined from the results of the risk rating assessment.
+Monitoring of assessment provides a quality assurance process which allows the IQA to ensure that assessment strategies are being utilised in accordance with Safety Training Awards requirements, the monitoring activities will vary between Tutor / Assessor's experience.
+The amount of contact will be determined from the results of a risk rating assessment.